xhanwt/Email-Verification-Discord-Bot/README.md

 Functions:

-- Send a code to a specific domain email address
+- Sends a verification code to a specific domain's email address
-- User type that code and give verified role
+- The users inputs the code back to gain verified role

 - Configure config file
 - .env file for: